 - 1/2 cup heavy cream

 - In a large bowl, add the kale and 1/2 cup of olive oil and season with salt.
-Massage the kale to tenderize for 2-3 minutes.
-The kale should start to wilt and shrink.
+Massage the kale for 2-3 minutes so it starts to wilt and shrink.

-- Heat the remaining olive oil in your largest pot or Dutch oven.
-Add the kale in batches, stirring to wilt even further until all the kale has been added.
+- Heat the remaining olive oil in a LARGE pot or Dutch oven.
+Add the kale in batches, stirring to wilt until all the kale has been added.
+Cover the pot and cook on medium-low, stirring every few minutes, until the kale is soft, about 30 minutes.
 Add the vinegar and stir to combine.
-Cover the pot and cook on medium-low, stirring every few minutes, until the kale is soft, about 30 minutes.
 If the kale starts to brown, reduce heat to low and continue to cook.

 - While the kale is cooking, melt the butter in a small skillet over medium-high heat.
 Add the panko bread crumbs and season with salt and freshly cracked black pepper.
 Stir and sauté until the bread crumbs are golden-brown, about 3 minutes.
 Stir in the lemon zest and remove from the heat.

-- Break the cream cheese into small pieces and drop them into the Dutch oven with the kale, while still over low heat.
-Stir the cream cheese until it's fully combined into the kale.
+- Add the cream cheese in small pieces and into the kale, while still over low heat.
+Stir the cream cheese until it's melted into the kale.
 Add the fontina, lemon juice and heavy cream and combine for about 1 minute until the fontina is melted.
 Transfer the kale mixture to a serving bowl and sprinkle the toasted panko over the top to serve.